twanvl/graph-cluster/README.md

 Usage, stand alone version
 ------------

-Graphs should be given on stdin or as a text file in the first argument.
+Graphs should be given on in a text file whos name is passed as the first argument (or `-` for stdin).
 Each line should look like:

      <from> <to> <weight>